Condensation risk when insulating above and below the deck

 One solution often proposed by specifiers is to use insulation both above and below the structural deck, but this itself leads to a number of potential issues such as taking up ceiling void space needed for M&E services, split responsibility for installation of the insulation board, the need to fix insulation to the underside of the deck and most importantly of all, the creation of condensation in the ceiling void beneath the structural deck.
 From a roofing manufacturer’s and roofing contractor’s perspective the biggest potential issue here is the creation of condensation, which is often mistaken for a roof leak: and none of us want that call back.

-BS 5250:2011+A1:2016 Code of practice for control of condensation in buildings, but if these calculations are not run or are ignored there could be trouble ahead.
+Condensation is an accepted factor in thermal performance calculations, with the creation of condensation managed through calculation to BS 5250:2011+A1:2016 Code of practice for control of condensation in buildings, but if these calculations are not run or are ignored there could be trouble ahead.

 Let’s look at an example of over/under insulation to explore the risks.